On the heterogeneous spread of COVID-19 in Chile: Methodology

 \subsubsection{Equations}

-In this work, we use the model proposed by \citet{contreras2020multigroup} to represent the spreading dynamics of COVID-19 in Chile at a county level.
-Assuming that natural birth and death rate of the population can be neglected when compared with the COVID-19 induced death rates --which also occur in much shorter timescales--, we chose $\Lambda_i = p_i = d_i = 0$.
-The system of equations describing the dynamics is then:

-Susceptible individuals $S_i$ can acquire the virus after an effective contagion from an infected individual and would be moved to the exposed compartment $E_i$.
+\Ri{In our model, $i$ represents one of the sixteen regions of Chile, and we represent the spreading dynamics of SARS-CoV-2 using differential equations in a SEIRD compartmental model where the temporal scale is measured in days.} Susceptible individuals $S_i$ can acquire the virus after an effective contagion from an infected individual and would be moved to the exposed compartment $E_i$.
 There, they would spend, on average, a time $t_c$ (latent period) until they become infectious $I_i$.
 After an average time $t_i$ (infectious period), infectious individuals are moved to a final recover $R_i$ or death $D_i$ compartment.
 The description, initial values, and sources for all the parameters in equations from (1) to (5) are shown in Table~\ref{tab:parametros}.

+Assuming that natural birth and death rate of the population can be neglected when compared with the COVID-19 induced death rates --which also occur in much shorter timescales--, \Ri{the} system of \Ri{differential} equations describing the dynamics is: